-That's why we tapped experts to get the scoop on vitamin-infused skin care and supplements to understand which vitamins are best for you.
-Keep scrolling for the vitamins that can transform your skin when applied topically or via supplementation.*
+We tapped experts to get the scoop on vitamin-infused skin care and what role supplements play in a skincare routine.
+Keep scrolling for the vitamins that can transform your skin, whether in a serum or supplement.*

 "Vitamin C defends the skin from free radicals, which contributes to signs of aging like fine lines, wrinkles, and dark spots," board-certified dermatologist Dendy Engelman, M.D., says.
 Not to mention, vitamin C helps our bodies produce more collagen, which is key to skin elasticity, coming in handy as we mature in age.

 While we love using it topically, it's vital for internal skin health too: Your body can't make its own vitamin C or store it.
 "Vitamin C in humans must be ingested for survival.
 Most of the animal kingdom can produce its own vitamin C; however, humans cannot produce it and, therefore, need to consume it," says cosmetic chemist Ron Robinson.
 That means every day.
 "Vitamin C is required for support of tissues in all parts of the body including the skin,"* he notes, according to research.

 According to a study published in the American Journal of Clinical Nutrition, higher vitamin C intake is associated with less wrinkled skin2.* It's also been shown to combat oxidative stress in cells thanks to its intrinsic antioxidant properties—this not only supports skin cell health but can help support skin from UV exposure3.*

 "Vitamin E is great for protecting the skin against UV rays," Engelman says.
 Since it's an antioxidant, it helps neutralize free radicals and slow signs of aging.
-Engelman also notes that it's a go-to for nursing irritated skin thanks to its soothing and healing properties.
-Board-certified dermatologist Tiffany Jow Libby, M.D., says vitamin E is best used alongside vitamins A and C since it can help potentiate their effects.
+Engelman also notes that vitamin E is a go-to for nursing irritated skin thanks to its soothing and healing properties.
+Board-certified dermatologist Tiffany Jow Libby, M.D. says vitamin E is best used alongside vitamins A and C since it can help potentiate their effects.